kpuwal/TilesGame/README.md

 ## Motivation

-Search algorithms study for fun.
+Study of search algorithms just for fun.

 ## Installation